maximebf/gousse.js/README.md

 (Note that we are not using an arrow function to get access to `this` and avoid using the *ctx* argument.)

-Notice the *emit* attribute and the `this.name` in the event handler.
+Notice the *emit* attribute and `this.name` in the event handler.
 In components, emitted values are scoped to the component (they will not bubble up further) and are made available on the component context.

 The following methods and properties are available on the context: